1983 TCMA BASEBALL CARDS

 Distribution of TCMA cards followed the model popularized by Topps.
 Like most other major brands at the time, they focused on selling packs via mass merchandisers like drugstores and supermarkets rather than specialized hobby shops.
 A typical wax pack cost $0.25 and contained 5 cards with one of the five sometimes being a special ‘star’ card of a top MLB player.
 Overall printing numbers for individual players and sets varied but were generally in line with what competitors produced.

-Read also: BASEBALL CARDS OAHU
+Read also: 2023 TOPPS BASEBALL CARDS JUMBO BOX

 In addition to full size trading cards, TCMA also released smaller 2-1/8 inch soda fountain and stickers cards that were popular impulse purchase items.
 These smaller format cards usually featured the same player photography and design elements as the traditional larger cards in packs but had a wide array of promotions, redemption offers, and oddball parallels.
 Some examples included award stamps, premium offerings, and mail-in opportunities for specialty subsets.